fabiands97/BotDetection/README.md

 # BotDetection
 Give percentage to some Twitter Bots using Twint Library

+Bot Detection System is an algorithm which can detect bot account in twitter based on the specified conditions.
+The developed system can sort the issue or topic in keywords.
+The systems then will get the profile data from the detected accounts.
+The system will give the quantitative values based on the criteria or the specific programmed terms.
+This system is the integrations between Search Engine method, distribution systems, and bot measurements

 ### Running Program in Windows
 1. Open CMD (make sure you have Python3 installed on your browser)
 2. Go to the project repository